Welcome to Delamore Arts

 Delamore Arts and Sculpture Park is based at Cornwood in South Devon.
 Each summer we bring art and the public together within this idyllic setting on the fringes of Dartmoor.

 The imposing house was built in 1859 for Ann Praed and George Parker when they were married.
 The gardens which are rarely open to the public were laid out at a similar time with plantings of newly imported rhododendrons and magnificent trees.
 Seen at their best during May, they are an ideal backdrop for sculpture large and small, from Henry Moore Foundation prize winners to emerging artists.The light rooms make a superb gallery for paintings and indoor sculptures.

-Open every day in May, come and browse and perhaps buy one of the many pieces created by local, national, and international artists.
+The exhibition takes place annually and is open every day in May.
+Why not come and browse and perhaps buy one of the many pieces created by local, national, and international artists.

 Bruno by Barbara Karn

 This was the 12th year of running the art and sculpture exhibition.
 This years Charity was the Naval Service Recovery Centre based in Devonport, Plymouth.